In Uncrewed Test, Boeing's Starliner Capsule Fails To Reach Space Station

 "We trained extensively for this type of contingency and had we been on board there, there could have been actions that we could have taken," said NASA astronaut Nicole Mann.
 She's slated to fly on the first crewed Starliner mission next year.

 "That's why you have test pilots on board, especially for these early missions," she said.
-"We are looking forward to flying on Starliner we don't have any safety concerns.
+"We are looking forward to flying on Starliner.
+We don't have any safety concerns.

 The test is part of NASA's $6.8 billion Commercial Crew program to launch humans from the U.S. and end a nearly decadelong reliance on the Russian space agency for rides to the station.
 Currently, NASA astronauts hitch a ride on Soyuz capsules.